-Supplementary Figure S6.
+Supplementary Figure S9.
 Benchmark analyses: sample plots for each multi-omics panel.

 As expected, a strong separation between high and low survival groups can be observed for supervised methods but not for unsupervised methods.
-The level of discrimination decreases when using DIABLO_full compared to DIABLO_null.
+The level of discrimination decreases when using DIABLO_full as compared to DIABLO_null.